goodekat/WhoseEgg/to-do-list.md

 Help page:

+- **Add comments on the interpretations of random forests**
+- **Look into how to compute empirical probabilities and try out the model calibration technique**
 - **Figure out issue with larval length and egg stage (which doesn't match up)**
 - **Add guidance on how to interpret random forest probabilities (especially probabilities near 0.5-0.6)**
+- **Check to see if any fisheries papers on random forests**

 Warnings/Errors: